JacksonHagood/CPP_Basics/05_Errors/errors.md

 ### Warnings

 When compiling a C++ program, often programmers will compile with several flags.
 Some of these flags alert the compiler to notify them of any warnings (`-Wextra`, `-Weffc++`, `-pedantic`, etc.). **Warnings** are not errors, but they often alert the programmer of code that could cause errors (runtime errors).
-Warnings do not prevent the compiltation of a program either, but they should usually not be ignored.
+Warnings do not prevent the compilation of a program either, but they should usually not be ignored.
 A common example of a warning is a function missing a return statement for some path.

 ```C++
 int foo() {